Learn how to transfer your credits from the Office of Admissions.

 Read the policies about credit for prior learning.

-If you are transferring to UMD with an associate of arts (AA) degree, you have fulfilled the U of M’s liberal education requirement.
-However, individual courses from your transfer institution used to complete the AA are not always directly transferred as equivalent UMD courses.
+If you are transferring to UMD with a completed U.S. Associate of Arts (AA) degree, Associate of Science (AS) degree, or Bachelor's degree, you have fulfilled UMD's Liberal Education Program requirement.
+However, individual courses from your transfer institution used to complete the AA, AS, or Bachelor's are not always directly transferred as equivalent UMD courses.

 MN Transfer Curriculum